 - The introduction of a large home loan into your financial life could make managing your money more difficult.
 So whether you have questions about taxes, retirement, investing or other long-term financial plans, a financial advisor can help you out.
 SmartAsset’s free tool makes finding the right advisor easier by pairing you with suitable options in your area.
 Get started now.

-- Current volatility in the mortgage market is specifically due to the coronavirus.
+- There is currently quite a bit of volatility in the mortgage rate market because of the coronavirus pandemic.
 If you’re considering refinancing, get more insight on how to navigate the coronavirus crisis.